tat kim karmaNi ghore maam niyojayasi keshava (3.1)

 organic entities function

-the natural body-qualities
+and enact the natural body-qualities

 dull-active-bright